aiidateam/aiida-registry/README.md

 Example: `aiida-quantumespresso` uses the entry point prefix `quantumespresso` and provides numerous entry points, all of which start with `quantumespresso.`.

-#### development_status (required)
-The development status of your plugin, expressed using a [development status trove classifer](https://pypi.org/classifiers/), including:
-* `planning`: plugin is not yet in a working state.
-Use this to secure a specific name before starting development
-* `beta`: plugin adds new functionality but isn't stable enough for production use
-* `stable`: plugin can be used in production
-* `inactive`: plugin no longer maintained

 #### code_home (required)
 The link to the homepage of the plugin, for example its github repository.